 Tasty, authentic Thai street food anyone?
-These deliver BIG time on flavor using fresh lemongrass and fish sauce in the marinade.
+This Amazing Thai Grilled Chicken delivers BIG time on flavor using fresh lemongrass and fish sauce in the marinade.

 It may be raining off and on here in San Diego, flood warnings and all, but in between a break I hit the grill because I NEEDED this one.
 The broiler just would not do.
 I wanted that bit of char you only get from a grill, but am sure the broiler would be fine, too.